 Bio + Artist Statement

-My current body of work explores the pedestrian experience within rapidly changing urban landscapes, capturing the underlying tension between the permanence and ephemerality of the built environment and our shifting sense of place.
+My current body of work explores the pedestrian experience within rapidly changing built environments and how our perception of place is informed by our surroundings.
 As the urban core develops, buildings rise in areas that were once open and spacious.
 Neighborhoods are littered with construction sites, exposing architectural frameworks and superstructures.
-My work distills these abstract linear forms revealed through the building process into flat planes as hand cut paper structures.
+My work distills these forms revealed through the building process into cut paper.
 The imagery—depicted as void and layered or segmented and then reanimated with light and shadow—expresses the temporality of our surroundings and memories of how things were.